mroman42/mikrokosmos/paper/paper.md

 Mikrokosmos provides a minimalist and unified syntax for both simply typed and untyped lambda calculus.
 The same expressions can be used to define untyped and typed terms.
-This helps highlighting the differences between the two and avoids the added complexity of two different sintaxes.
+This helps highlighting the differences between the two, and avoids the added complexity of two different sintaxes.
 Moreover, the syntax is heavily inspired by Haskell so that it facilitates transferring the ideas to a fully-fledged functional programming.
-Mikrokosmos comes also bundled with a self-documenting standard library of common lambda calculus combinators and data structures which can be consulted directly from the interpreter and eases the learning process, demonstrating how to write basic programs on lambda calculus.
+Mikrokosmos comes also bundled with a self-documenting standard library of common lambda calculus combinators and data structures which can be consulted directly from the interpreter and ease the learning process, demonstrating how to write basic programs on lambda calculus.

 The interpreter focuses on being portable, close to the theory and